 - Have the staff members been trained on how to prevent, recognize, and report signs of child abuse?

-- Is the indoor and outdoor environment clear of safety hazards, such as cleaning supplies and tripping hazards?
+- Are indoor and outdoor environments clear of broken equipment, chipped or peeling paint and tripping hazards?

 Emergency Plans and Drills

 - Does the program have a plan in place in case of a disaster, like a fire, tornado, flood, blizzard, earthquake or active shooter?

 - Does the program practice drills once every month?